daniazizz/studenteats/README.md

 ### Prerequisites
-Depending on your feeling, you can choose whether you install the following packages on your system or in a python virtual environment.
+N.B: Depending on your feeling, you can choose whether you install the following packages on your system or in a python virtual environment.
 ```
 python (latest version)
 pip package installer